cganter/CoMoTk/README.md

     -   periodic vs. non-periodic
     -   transient phase vs. steady-state

-`CoMoTk` is a general purpose simulation tool (written in Matlab), designed to handle essentially all the aforementioned cases.
+`CoMoTk` is a general purpose simulation tool (currently implemented in Matlab), designed to handle essentially all the aforementioned cases.
-It is based upon a generalized version of the so-called configuration model, which will be described elsewhere.
+It is based upon a multidimensional version of the configuration model (CM), which will be described elsewhere (link will be provided as soon as available).

-<a id="org2b9fe90"></a>
+<a id="org26d6e86"></a>

 # Installation